 Oh, how I love it when my worlds collide in the most unexpected ways!
 I’d like to share with you a beautiful experience I had early last December during my day volunteering at a Melbourne children’s hospital library.
+My thanks to Scholastic Australia for publishing my blog in their Teacher Essentials Magazine.
 But first some background…

 The Book Bunker – The Scholastic Children’s Library at Royal Children’s Hospital, Melbourne

 The Book Bunker at RCH opened in May 2016 with over $200,000 worth of books donated by Scholastic Australia, covering all age ranges from board books and picture books; to early readers, chapter books, young adult novels and non-fiction books.
 It’s staffed entirely by volunteers like myself.
 And while I come from a medical/literary background, other volunteers come from fields such as librarianship and teaching, and we’re all on a roster which keeps the library open from Monday through to Saturday.